fleaz/r53-ddns/README.md

 # Running this tool
-Put the AWS keys you just created in the `~/.aws/credentials` file of the user which will run this tool and then create a cronjob looking like this which will call the tool every 15 minutes:
+Put the AWS keys you just created in the `~/.aws/credentials` file of the user which will run this tool, or expose them via environment variables.
+Then you can create a cronjob similar to this:
 ```
-*/15 * * * * /usr/local/bin/r53-ddns -zone-id <ZONE_ID> -domain <DOMAIN_NAME>
+*/15 * * * * /usr/local/bin/r53-ddns -zone-id ABCDEF12345678 -domain dyn.example.com -hostname cray
 ```

-Either wait until the first run or start the tool manually once and check the R53 dashboard for your newly generated AAAA and A records.
+If you want to set a record at the domain apex itself, use `-hostname @`.